Skip to content ↓

 Global Politics

 For IB Global Politics the main focus of the course is on global issues in the 21st century.
-For Standard Level this consists of four main topics of Power Sovereignty and International Relations, Human Rights, Development and Peace and Conflict.
-For Higher Level broader political themes are studied such as Identity, Borders, Security, Health, Environment and Poverty.
+For Standard Level this consists of four main topics of Power Sovereignty and International Relations, Rights and Justice, Development and Sustainability and Peace and Conflict.
+For Higher Level broader political themes are studied such as Identity, Borders, Security, Health, Environment, Poverty, Equality and Technology.
 All students complete a 2,000 piece of coursework (Internal Assessment) on a topic of their choice.

 More information on the course is available here